axibase/atsd/administration/user-authentication.md

   --form "data=@daily.csv"
 ```

-IP address restrictions set for the token, override any IP address restrictions set for the underlying user account.
+IP address restrictions set for the token override any IP address restrictions set for the underlying user account.

 Requests authenticated with **Token Authentication** are subject to the same permission checks as the underlying user account.